inBeat/inbeat-website/content/top-influencers/tiktok/food/malaysia/_index.md

 ---
-title: Top 10 Food TikTok Influencers In Malaysia In 2023
+title: Top 10 Food TikTok Influencers In Malaysia In 2024
 description: >-
-  Find top food TikTok influencers in Malaysia in 2023.
-Most popular hashtags: #food #fyp #tiktokmalaysia #foodie.
+  Find top food TikTok influencers in Malaysia in 2024.
+Most popular hashtags: #food #fyp #foodie #tiktokmalaysia.
 platform: TikTok
 hits: 28
-text_top: Identify the most popular TikTok accounts on inBeat.
+text_top: Identify the most popular TikTok influencers on inBeat.
-text_bottom: Our search engine has 28 TikTok influencers like this in Malaysia for you to contact.
+text_bottom: inBeat has 28 TikTok influencers like this in Malaysia for you to connect with.
 profiles:
   - username: "njwaaaaaa_"
     fullname: >-